 Trust is a matter of three things - credibility, respect and fairness.
 For credibility to thrive, employees need to see managers as competent and reliable.

 When people trust each other, teams are happier and more productive.
 But what happens to trust when we're working remotely?

-Trust is the building block of successful organizations.
-People need to know they can rely on their teammates, whether they’re working at the next desk or in a coffee shop 500 miles away.
+Trust is the building block of successful organisations.
+People need to know they can rely on their teammates, whether they're working at the next desk or in a coffee shop 500 miles away.